pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 received a public IP address from the ISP via DHCP.
 ADSL and other modems may need to be set up to pass the public IP through to pfSense.
-Other types of WAN connections and configurations are beyond the scope of this article and are covered elsewhere on the wiki.
+Other types of WAN connections and configurations are beyond the scope of this article.

 The LAN interface has its installation default IP address of 192.168.1.1.
 If another network address and/or subnet is desired, it may be changed from the console or GUI.
-Search the wiki for further information.

 Adding a DMZ
 ------------